Defence minister downplays threat to troops in Iraq from Trump immigration order

-OTTAWA — Defence Minister Harjit Sajjan has expressed confidence about Canada's mission in Iraq, even as U.S. officials and others warn the fight against the Islamic State of Iraq and the Levant could be undermined by President Donald Trump's recent immigration ban.
+Defence Minister Harjit Sajjan has expressed confidence about Canada’s mission in Iraq, even as U.S. officials and others warn that the fight against the Islamic State of Iraq and the Levant could be undermined by President Donald Trump’s recent immigration ban.

 “Great progress is being made and there’s no concern for the security of our troops,” Sajjan told reporters on Monday.
 “It is a dangerous place, obviously, because we are fighting (ISIL).
 But nonetheless really good progress is being made.”